 Similar to efficiency, reducing waiting time can significantly reduce customer support costs.
 Increased waiting times may not incur severe expenses in the short term.
 However, it severely impacts your satisfaction ratings in the long run.

 Less satisfied customers usually aren’t the returning kind, which can prove to be a massive blow to your revenue.
-Here’s two ways you can ensure that doesn’t happen.
+Here are two ways you can ensure that doesn’t happen.

 4. Cross-channel — Speaking of other channels, another great way to reduce cost is to use a help desk that syncs support requests from multiple sources.
 Fluent Support executes this with email piping among many other ways.